Tips & Strategies for Workplace Conflict Resolution

 Types of Conflict

-There are three different types of conflict – personal or relational conflicts, conflicts of interest, and instrumental conflicts:
+There are three different types of conflict – personal or relational conflicts, conflicts of interest, and instrumental conflicts are common causes of workplace conflict:

-- Personal or relational conflicts are usually conflicts which pertain to identity or image, or essential aspects of a relationship such as loyalty, perceived betrayal, lack of respect, or breach of confidence.
+- Personal or relational conflicts are usually conflicts which pertain to identity or image, or essential aspects of personality conflict and relationship such as leadership style, loyalty, perceived betrayal, lack of respect, poor communication, or breach of confidence.

-- Conflicts of interest pertain to how the means of achieving goals are scattered, regarding money, time, space, and staff.
+- Conflicts of interest pertain to how the means of achieving goals are scattered, regarding money, time, work styles, space, and staff.
 They may also be about certain factors about these, such as knowledge and expertise or relative importance.
-For instance, a couple disagreeing over whether to spend the incentive on holiday or to repair the roof of the house.
+For instance, a couple disagreeing over whether to spend the incentive on holiday or to repair the roof of the house can lead to conflict.

 - Instrumental conflicts pertain to goals, procedures, structures, and means: be it tangible or structural within the organisation or at an individual level.